 www.franciscogliano.com

-Dallas Historical Society, Park City Club, Dallas Bar Association, and Highland Park Methodist Church
+Dallas Historical Society, Park City Club, Dallas Bar Association at Arts District Mansion, Highland Church

 About some recent publications